 |Plackett's bivariate distribution||Rice||Inverse binomial|

 The software, which is free, consists of R, FORTRAN 77 and ANSI C functions.
-A limited amount of PDF documentation is available.
-Only a few data sets have been incorporated (R version only), and some of the above family functions aren't distributed yet.
 Currently VGAM is available at CRAN.
-It runs under R 2.10.x or higher.
-VGAM is written in Version 4 of the S language (Chambers, 1998).
+It runs under R 3.1.0 or higher.
+VGAM is written in Version 4 of the S language (Chambers, 1998), also known as S4.